Dr. Genevieve Newton

 There is a strong physiological basis and an accumulating body of pre-clinical evidence to support the use of cannabis in the treatment of mental health conditions.
 There is significant patient interest, but clinical research has yet to catch up.
 There are currently several ongoing registered clinical trials, although most are only using CBD.
 Cannabis may emerge as an alternative (or adjunct therapy) to commonly used medications, which mostly have a single mode of action.
 In contrast, cannabinoids have multimodal activity and affect multiple systems.
 Despite the current lack of clinical research, there are many reasons to be optimistic about the potential therapeutic application of cannabis in supporting mental health.

 If you are interested in learning more about cannabis and mental health, Dr. Zach Walsh from the University of British Columbia has developed two training courses for the Society of Cannabis Clinicians.
 In the first, he outlines the potential applications and contradictions cannabis therapeutics in PTSD and schizophrenia.
 In the second, he reviews the potential psychiatric applications of cannabis as a therapeutic agent for stress, anxiety, depression and insomnia.
 Dr. Walsh is a professor in the UBC Department of Psychology, where he studies therapeutic, recreational, and problematic substance use.

 Dr. Genevieve Newton has spent the past 19 years as a researcher and educator in the field of nutritional sciences.
 A series of personal health crises led her to discover the benefits of medicinal cannabis, and she soon found herself engrossed in studying the endocannabinoid system and therapeutic applications of cannabis/cannabinoids in mental health, pain, sleep, and neurological disorders.
-She has recently taken a position as the Scientific Director at Fringe, a new medical education and CBD company and an Adjunct Professor at the University of Guelph.
+Genevieve is the Scientific Director of a new medical education and CBD company and an Adjunct Professor at the University of Guelph.

 Take the courses